-|mine finally closed because of the post war depression.|
+|mine finally closed because of the post-war depression.

 Flogberget was named after an old Swedish legend.
 Floga is sea fire, a phosphorescence of microorganisms in the water, which according to the legend comes from the mouth of a flying dragon.
 Many people believed that floga is a sign for a rich seam of ore.

 During the times three different mining methods were used here.
 The oldest method used fire to make the rock brittle.
 Huge piles of wood were erected in front of the rock face and burnt.
 The heat caused the rock to expand until it cracked by the pressure and the brittle rock and ore could easily be removed.
-The miners used crowbars and sledge hammers.
-During the 18th century gun powder was introduced, later replaced by dynamite.
+The miners used crowbars and sledgehammers.
+During the 18th century gunpowder was introduced, later replaced by dynamite.
 This method was much more effective and increased the mined ore.
 And the third mining technique was the introduction of electricity during the 20th century.

 After the mine had been closed in 1899 it was reopened in 1906 with a great inauguration.
 The ceremony was held by the then Crown Prince Gustaf, later King Gustaf V, because the mine had been gifted with electricity.
 A crusher and an ore-dressing plant were installed, making the hard work easier and increasing production.
 Also, a new enrichment and briquette plant had been built.
 The modern machines crushed and separated the coarse ore.
 The fine-grained dressed ore was mixed with water and compressed into small pieces by a brick press.
 A 50 m long furnace turned those pellets into briquettes which were carried to Hagge station with a cable-way and by rail.
 There the ore was smelted in a blast furnace.
 This method was invented here by Gustav Gröndahl.